 Understanding and appreciating the basic social, cultural and behavioral factors that influence individuals, communities and societies in health and disease are essential.
 Applicants should seek to understand societal forces that contribute to the delivery of health care and basic clinical and heath service research.
 This understanding can come from a variety of courses in history, philosophy, ethics, anthropology, political science, economics, sociology and psychology.

-Applicants who receive degrees from foreign institutions are required to complete one year of course work in the sciences at a college or university in the United States before applying for admission.
-Temporary residents of the United States are ineligible for federal or school financial aid programs.
+All applicants who receive degrees from foreign institutions are required to complete one year of course work in the sciences at a college or university in the United States before applying for admission.
+Non-residents of the United States are ineligible for federal or school financial aid programs.

 Applicants applying from accredited Canadian institutions are exempt from the required additional year of science study and may apply directly.